Introduction

 Storage Location

-Sessions are stored in a SQLite database at:
+Sessions are stored in a SQLite database at a platform-specific location:

 Database Schema